landonconover/RecipeTrackerApp/readme.md

 Backend dependancies:

     npm install

 Frontend dependancies:

     bower install

+Install nodemon.
+If you are working on the server nodemon will restart the server when you save the files.
+Otherwise, nodemon isn't needed.
+See [Nodemon,](https://github.com/remy/nodemon) for more info

+    npm install -g nodemon

+####Do the Database things and start the server

 Start the Mongo server (sudo maybe required.)

     mongod

-Start the server (I recommend nodemon):

-Install nodemon, if needed.

-    npm install -g nodemon
+Seed the database with default data. (sudo maybe required.)

+    node seedDatabase.js

-Then start the server:
+Start the server:
 (using Nodemon)

     nodemon server.js